-“Having a child is much more than bringing another human being into the world.
-It’s also about getting a small, demanding, disgusting new roommate who completely changes every aspect of your life and pushes you to the fraying edges of your own sanity.”
+Parenthood is much more than bringing another human being into the world.
+It’s also about getting a small, demanding, disgusting new roommate who completely changes every aspect of your life and pushes you to the fraying edges of your own sanity.
 So says the director of the newly released Coke ad.

-Taken one at a time, these unavoidable toddler moments can make you wonder why people keep on having children.
-In the ad, you can see the strain in the father’s face.
+In this FABULOUS ad, you can see the strain in the father’s face.
 “Having children is not just life’s most important moment, but the ultimate test to connecting with your best side,” says Buenos Aires director Sebastian Wilhelm.

 A mom friend states it this way,